farukincibas/farukincibas.github.io/_posts/2022-01-02-react-dompurify-dangerouslySetInnerHTML.md

 ---
-title: "Post:  React using dangerouslySetInnerHTML with dompurify "
+title: "React using dangerouslySetInnerHTML with dompurify "
 date: 2022-01-01T15:34:30-04:00
 categories:
   - react